vara11/mbd-bidw/README.md

 **Install MySQL**

-  - Download the right version of MySQL and MySQL Workbench for you (Windows - just one installer or MAC - two files-)
+  - Download the right version of MySQL and MySQL Workbench for your OS
     - MySQL: http://dev.mysql.com/downloads/mysql/
     - MySQL Workbench: http://dev.mysql.com/downloads/workbench/
   - Install all the programs and follow the instructions:
     - [Windows] During the installation process you will configure the password for root user (choose pentaho)
     - [Mac] A temporal password will be generated.
 You must start the database from the preferences menu, open MySQL Workbench and the first time you will connect the database you wil have the chance to change the temporal password.

+> Note: for Microsoft Windows it is just one installer for MAC, two files.

 **Install PDI**